mobily-enterprises/jsonreststores/README.md

 ## Request listening

-The last line is the one that makes the store "active": managers.protocolListen()` will actually run `managers.`protocolListenHTTP()`, which is defined thanks to HTTPMixin.
+The last line is the one that makes the store "active": `managers.protocolListen()` will actually run `managers.protocolListenHTTP()`, which is defined thanks to HTTPMixin.
 `protocolListenHTTP()` will define the appropriate routes using Express' `app` (passed to it as a parameter).
 The code in HTTPMixin looks like this: